Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair

-induces an equivalence of underlying $\infty$-categories. \end{prop} \begin{proof} An analogous argument to that of Proposition \ref{prop: input invariant under QE} yields a Quillen equivalence between projective model structures on the $n$-th intermediate categories.
+is a Quillen equivalence. \end{prop} \begin{proof} An analogous argument to that of Proposition \ref{prop: input invariant under QE} yields a Quillen equivalence between projective model structures on the $n$-th intermediate categories.
 To lift to a Quillen equivalence between the $n$-stable model structures, it suffices by~\cite[Theorem 3.3.20]{Hi03} to show that the derived image of the localizing set of the free $n$-stable model structure under the left adjoint is precisely the localising set for the cofree $n$-stable model structure.
 This follows as the localising set in both cases is

 and the source and target are cofibrant. \end{proof}